What Insulation Workers Do

 |Drywall and insulation contractors||18|

-Insulators generally work indoors in residential and commercial settings.
-Mechanical insulators work both indoors and outdoors.
+Insulators generally work indoors.
+Mechanical insulators work both indoors and outdoors, sometimes in extreme temperatures.
 They spend most of their workday standing, bending, or kneeling in confined spaces.
+Insulators may work at great heights on scaffolding, work platforms, or ladders.

 Injuries and Illnesses